reapp/reapp/README.md

 - [reapp-platform](https://github.com/reapp/reapp-platform) (Base utils)
 - [reapp-component](https://github.com/reapp/reapp-component) (DI and Factories)

 You also have an entry point defined as `app/app.js`.
+This starts your app.
+The most important part here is the routing.
 Lets start there.

 #### [reapp-routes](https://github.com/reapp/reapp-routes) (Routes generator)